asyml/texar-pytorch/examples/xlnet/README.md

 #### Use your own dataset by writing a custom data processor

 It is easy to adapt the code to fine-tune XLNet on your custom dataset.
-To do this, you will need to write a custom data processor inheriting `xlnet.data.DataProcessor`.
-For concrete examples, please refer to the built-in processors under `xlnet/data/classification.py` and `xlnet/data/glue.py`.
+To do this, you will need to write a custom data processor inheriting `utils.processor.DataProcessor`.
+For concrete examples, please refer to the built-in processors under `utils/classification.py` and `utils/glue.py`.

 The processor should implement `get_train_examples` and `get_dev_examples` (also `get_test_examples` if test set exists).
-Each method returns a list of `xlnet.data.InputExample`s, each representing an example in the data split.
+Each method returns a list of `utils.processor.InputExample`s, each representing an example in the data split.
 `InputExample` is a named tuple, consisting of the following fields:

 - `guid`: A unique ID for the example, can be set to `None`.